 Epilepsy Toronto provides information on epilepsy to over 100 organizations each year, including schools, corporations, health organizations, and social service agencies.
 We’ve provided Seizure First Aid training to Toronto’s Police force, working closely with the officers to improve their response to a person having a seizure in a public place.
 Knowing how to distinguish a seizure from intoxication is one of the important issues we discuss with the police personnel.
 Through our public education program, we aim to dispel the myths about seizures and epilepsy that so negatively impact the quality of life of people living with this condition.

 We also provide Epilepsy 101 presentations to school children and teachers that raise awareness about epilepsy.
-On a personal level, we can provide educational presentations to a family, neighbours or even a landlord if a client indentifies the need to have better support from the people in their community.
+On a personal level, we can provide educational presentations to a family, neighbours or even a landlord if a client identifies the need to have better support from the people in their community.
+Or learn about our Teaching Awareness Through Puppetry (TAP) workshops by clicking here.

 Being fully informed about epilepsy is key to being able to live successfully with this condition, so we offer many different opportunities for our members to learn more about epilepsy and to stay current.
 We maintain online resources and reports on the latest developments affect our community and our newsletters keep our stakeholders up-to-date.